 Home to the Paris Ballet, the Palais Garnier is regarded as one of the grandest and most prestigious opera houses in the world.
 And you must include it on your France bucket list.

-9. Stay in Paris hotel with the perfect view of Eiffel Tower
+9. Stay in a Paris hotel with the perfect view of the Eiffel Tower

 Planning to stay in Paris and want to have the perfect view?
 Paris, France is regarded as one of the most beautiful and romantic cities in the world.